 Your digital campaigns need to convey your brand values.
 But beyond that, keep experimenting with the latest marketing tactics to see what resonates with your customer base.

 For example, 80% of brand marketers use social ads to increase brand awareness.
 Other marketing channels like paid ads, email, influencer partnerships, events, and PR activities are all fair game.
 Don’t be afraid to test new channels to find out what works.
-Try creative approaches that fit with your brand voice, and measure success by analyzing performance data and using brand management software or text messaging platforms to measure your audience’s perception of your brand.
+Try creative approaches that fit with your brand voice, and measure brand awareness by analyzing performance data and using brand management software or text messaging platforms to measure your audience’s perception of your brand.

 Examples Of Great Brand Marketing